skiptools/skip-ui/README.md

 - Else use `String(describing: target)`

 Finally, SkipUI does not yet support binding to an array of destination values to specify the navigation stack.

+For modal presentations, SkipUI supports the `.sheet(isPresented:onDismiss:content:)` modifier **only**.
+We will add support for other forms of modal presentations in the future.

 ## Tests